Selarang Barracks incident: Executions

 When there were no signs of the POWs backing down on the third day, General Fukuye ordered the Commander of the British and Australian troops in Changi, Lt-Col E. B. Holmes and his deputy, Lieutenant Colonel Frederick Galleghan, to attend the execution of the four recent escapees: Breavington, Gale, Waters and Fletcher.
 One of the Australians, Breavington, pleaded to no avail that he was solely responsible for the escape attempt and should be the only one executed.
 Their executions were carried out by the Indian National Army guards with rifles on 2 September.
 The initial volley was non-fatal, and the wounded men had to plead to be finished off.

 Despite the executions, the prisoners remained firm as the days ensued.
 Without food and little water available and coupled with latrine pits, kitchens and hospital beds crowded into an area of about a square kilometre, dysentery broke out quickly and the sick began to die.
 Realising that more would die needlessly, the prisoners' commanders decided that they and their men would sign the pledge "under duress".
 On 4 September, Lt-Col Holmes issued a written order to his men:

 As the Japanese were not familiar with British names, the POWs signed using false or meaningless names.
 One of the most common signatures among the Australians was that of folk hero Ned Kelly.
 After the signing was completed, the Japanese allowed the prisoners back to their former areas on 5 September, thus ending the incident.
+Dr. Frank Murray recorded in his diary that the medical staff signed on medical grounds only because of diphtheria and dysentery epidemics.